Skip to content

 • state: The state to compute the spectrum of.
 The state must follow the Exponax convention with a leading channel axis and then one, two, or three subsequent spatial axes, each of the same length N.

 • power: Whether to compute the power spectrum or the amplitude spectrum.
-Default is True meaning the amplitude spectrum.
+Default is True meaning the power spectrum.

 Returns: